willjgriff/solidity-livepeer-aragon-app/README.md

 Note the success of this call could be dependant on the permissions set in the DAO.
 Ensure the account connected can action the Manage Apps permission either directly or through a forwarder eg the Voting app.
 See Permissions -> Kernal in the UI to check.

 After app installation the permissions can be modified through the UI or through the CLI.
-Roles available are parameterised and include:
+Roles available include:
+- SET_CONTROLLER_ROLE
+- APPROVE_ROLE
+- BOND_ROLE
+- APPROVE_AND_BOND_ROLE
+- CLAIM_EARNINGS_ROLE
-- EXECUTE_ROLE
+- UNBOND_ROLE
-- RUN_SCRIPT_ROLE
+- WITHDRAW_STAKE_ROLE
 - TRANSFER_ROLE

 Depending on your set up, they may require parameter permissions to be set to restrict access to certain functions.
 A preliminary script for modifying parameter permissions can be found at `/livepeer/scripts/grantPermissionWithParameters.js`